Part IV · The Civilizational Scale · How should civilizations evolve?

 Wisdom does not scale: intelligence can expand without limit, but wisdom can only grow within an individual.

 Scholium: The scarcest resource of this age is not intelligence but wisdom.
 Intelligence scales: once a model is trained, it can serve a billion users simultaneously.
 Wisdom does not scale; it can only grow within an individual, through time, experience, reflection, failure, and choice, incrementally.
 There are no shortcuts.
-You cannot download wisdom, crowdfund wisdom, or “emerge” wisdom from a larger model.
+You cannot download wisdom, crowdfund wisdom, or produce wisdom merely by making a model larger.

 If wisdom cannot be externalized, then beings (D7) who possess wisdom bear responsibilities that cannot be delegated: moral judgment cannot be outsourced.